aourbanek/CS210_Final_Project/README.md

 Writing a program that reads city country, name, and population data from a given .csv database.
 Following input from the user, a city can be searched for in the database or, more optimally, a cache of the 10 most recent searches with much faster lookup time.
 ### Milestone 2
 Updating the program to allow for multiple methods of deletion from the cache when it is full (10 items): Least Frequency Used, FIFO, and Random.
+### Milestone 3
+Implementing a trie to load the database into on startup and searching that instead when the cache misses.
+(MUCH faster than re-searching the original database)